realworldocaml/book/en/compiler-output-formats.md

 modules or objects that the compiler started with.

 You don't have to do all this manually, of course.
-The compiler frontends (`ocamlc` and `ocamlopt`) run through these stages for you, controlled by the command-line options passed to them.
+The compiler frontends (`ocamlc` and `ocamlopt`) are invoked via the command-line and chain the stages together for you.
 Sometimes though, you'll need to dive into the toolchain to hunt down a bug or investigate a performance problem.
-This chapter explains the compiler pipeline in more depth, and the tools you need to help visualise them.
+This chapter explains the compiler pipeline in more depth so you understand how to harness the command-line tools effectively.

 It's even possible to compile OCaml to run efficiently on foreign environments such as Javascript or the Java Virtual Machine.
 These aren't supported by the